Efficient Cross-Shard Transaction Execution in Sharded Blockchains: Design

-{\bf The proposal phase.} Leader $L$ of current view in a \ws\ shard $X$ proposes a new block $B_i$ at height $i$ by broadcasting a $\prp$ message to other replicas within the shard.
-Every proposal contains a view certificate where the first view certificate is obtained after a view change protocol described later in this section.
+{\bf The proposal phase.} Leader $L$ of current view in a \ws\ shard $X$ proposes a new block $B_i$ at height $i$ by broadcasting a {\em propose} message to other replicas within the shard.
 Recall, each new proposal reports a state $\st$ after executing all the cross-shard transactions~(if any) known to the leader, followed by some intra-shard transactions.
 All these transactions are executed atop the last committed state of the shard.

-Specifically, when latest known \ws\ block $B_{i-1}$ of shard $X$ is already committed, $L$ extends it by first executing cross-shard transactions that appear since commitment of $B_{i-1}$ atop the committed state and then it executes some intra-shard transactions.
+When latest known \ws\ block $B_{i-1}$ of shard $X$ is already committed, $L$ extends it by first executing cross-shard transactions that appear since commitment of $B_{i-1}$ atop the committed state and then it executes some intra-shard transactions.
 Alternatively, when the latest known block $B_{i-1}$ is not yet committed, $L$ extends $B_{i-1}$ if and only if no cross shard transactions appear since the \rs\ block, $P_{r_{i-1}}$, reported in $B_{i-1}$.
 Otherwise, $L$ proposes a new block atop the latest committed block, say $B_j$, from shard $X$, after executing all the cross-shard transactions known since the last commitment.

 Figure~\ref{fig:reorg} illustrates this through an example where $L$ proposes the new block atop $B_{i-1}$ only if $\bq_{r_{i-1},r_i}$ is empty, i.e., no new cross-shard transactions involving $X$ appear after \rs\ block $P_{r_{i-1}}$.
 Otherwise, $L$ proposes the next \ws\ block atop the latest committed block $B_j$ from worker shard, after executing all transactions in $\bq_{r_j,r_i}$.
 Recall, $\bq_{r_j,r_i}$ denotes the set of relevant cross-shard transactions that are included in a reference block since the inclusion of the $\cm_j$ in the reference block $P_{r_j}$.
+We summarize this in Algorithm~\ref{algo:ws-propose}.